sebleier/python-redis/README.rst

 ZSet Datastructure
 ~~~~~~~~~~~~~~~~~~

-ZSets are a Python datastructure for sorted sets, similar to `Redis`_ sorted
+ZSets are a Python datastructure for sorted sets.
-sets and inspired by `Redis-py`_'s api

 Optionally you can use `blist`_ for better perfomance.